techgaun/dotfiles/README.md

 - For `git diff`, I'm using [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) so make sure you have if you use this .gitconfig
 - Put your personal information for ssh on `~/.ssh/config.local`.
 This requires OpenSSH >= 7.3.
 See [Install Instruction](https://gist.github.com/techgaun/df66d37379df37838482c4c3470bc48e) for OpenSSH7.4 on Ubuntu 16.04
 - Put your private bash aliases on `~/.bash_aliases_secret`.
+- You can update [crontab](crontab) file and then run: `crontab crontab` to reload the crons.
+- If you wish you to update crontab from your own crontab, you can run: `crontab -l > crontab` in this repo.

 ## Directory Structure